Dr. Dana M. Litt

-I received my doctorate in Applied Social Psychology from The George Washington University.
+I received my doctorate in Applied Social Psychology from The George Washington University in 2010.
 I also hold a BA in Psychology from the University of Miami.
 I completed a National Institute on Alcohol Abuse and Alcoholism T32 postdoctoral fellowship at the University of Washington’s Center for the Study of Health and Risk Behaviors in 2012.
 Prior to joining the UNTHSC School of Public Health in 2018, I was a member of the faculty in the Department of Psychiatry and Behavioral Sciences at the University of Washington from 2012 to 2017.

 Teaching Areas & Public Health Interests:

 My teaching efforts over the years have focused on teaching undergraduate and graduate courses in Health Psychology, Clinical Psychology, Career Development, Grantsmanship, Biomedical Research Ethics, Research Methods, Theoretical Foundations of Individual and Community Health, and Addictive Behaviors.
 In addition, I have had the pleasure of mentoring several undergraduate and graduate students as well as postdoctoral trainees.
 My mentoring focus areas have been primarily related to research methods, data collection and analysis, scientific writing, manuscript and grant reviewing, and career development.

 I am an active member of the Research Society on Alcoholism, Association for Behavior and Cognitive Therapies, American Academy of Health Behavior, and the American Psychological Association.
 I have served on numerous federal grant review study sections and national professional society program committees.
 I also recently completed a 3-year term as the editor of The Addictions Newsletter, a quarterly publication on behalf of the Society of Addiction Psychology, Division 50 of the American Psychological Association.